ebu/ebu-tt-live-toolkit/docs/source/scripts_and_their_functions.rst

 ------------------
-This script is capable of picking up a structured configuration file and use that to create the nodes and carriage mechanism objects that we would like to use/ They can be even wired in the same configuration file together so in the end a complex system can be modeled using a single json file.
+This script is capable of picking up a structured configuration file and use that to create the nodes and carriage mechanism objects that we would like to use.
+They can be even wired in the same configuration file together so in the end a complex system can be modeled using a single json file.
 Please refer to :py:mod:`ebu_tt_live.scripts.ebu_run` as well as :py:mod:`ebu_tt_live.config` to learn more about the way the configuration logic works.
 To get help on permitted